After We Fell is the third instalment in the After film franchise, based on the new adult fiction book series by author Anna Todd.

 When will it be released in the UK?

-While the third film in the After franchise will get a cinema release in the US, it was confirmed that in the UK it would be going straight to streaming.
+While the third film in the After franchise got a cinema release in the US, it was confirmed that in the UK it would be going straight to streaming.

-It will debut on Amazon Prime Video, arriving on Friday 22 October.
+It debuted on Amazon Prime Video on Friday 22 October last year.

 You can sign up for a 30 day free trial of Amazon Prime, which gives you access to the Amazon Prime Video collection, as well as other perks like free delivery on selected items.